TheodoroCardoso/my-first-gazebo-world/README.md

 The competition is based on a [robotics kit](https://www.studica.co/worldskills-shanghai-2022) to level the playing field between different countries.

-In previous years LabVIEW was the mandatory, for the next edition the hardware has changed and more options like ROS are available.
+In previous years LabVIEW was the mandatory programming language, but for the next edition the hardware has changed and more options like ROS are available.

 ## The Robot's Task
 The WS Shanghai 2022 challange simulates a hospital.